Hadikhaled/MedTestFeatureExtraction/README.md

 ## Description

-MedTest Feature Extraction is a component of the [Your Project Name] graduation project.
+MedTest Feature Extraction is a component of the Shefa graduation project.
 This tool focuses on automatically extracting valuable features from medical test results, enhancing medical data analysis and decision-making.

 ## Features